The K-theory of boundary C*-algebras of symmetric spaces: Boundary C*-algebras and the unit tangent bundle of

 \section{Boundary C*-algebras and the unit tangent bundle of $\Gamma \backslash X$}

 The boundary C*-algebras of equation \eqref{eq-boundary-dyn-sys} are closely related to the unit tangent bundles of the locally symmetric spaces $\Gamma \backslash X$ (see Proposition \ref{prop-main-prop}).
-The analogy has been noted by several authors (for instance \cite{fuchs_cyclic_2007} and \cite{emerson_euler_2006}), but when this correspondence is made explicit, an assumption of Spin${}^\C$-structure is added on the locally symmetric space $\Gamma \backslash X$.
-Our proof allows us to drop the $\mathrm{Spin}^\C$ condition altogether and to our knowledge is the most general formulation of this correspondence.
+The analogy has been noted by several authors (for instance \cite{fuchs_cyclic_2007} and \cite{emerson_euler_2006}), but when this correspondence is made explicit, an assumption of Spin${}^c$-structure is added on the locally symmetric space $\Gamma \backslash X$.
+We remove this assumption at the expense of having to work with twisted K-theory.

 Let us start with a lemma: